The Democratic governor criticized Trump’s assertion Monday that “when somebody is president of the United States, the authority is total.”

 FORMER LAWMAKER DIES

 Former Democratic state Assemblyman Richard Brodsky died last week of a heart attack and not of complications from the coronavirus as originally suspected.
-His daughter told The New York Times that the 73-year-old had shown symptoms consistent with COVID-19, but also had a heart condition.
+His daughter told The New York Times that the 73-year-old had shown symptoms consistant with COVID-19, but also had a heart condition.
 Test results returned after he died showed he did not have the disease.
 The Democrat represented parts of Westchester County from 1983 to 2010.

 Villeneuve reported from Albany, N.Y.
 Michael Hill contributed from Albany.